Make Your Next Trip Extraordinary

 Sasol eBirds of Southern Africa has more than 600 birds and bird calls and makes bird spotting instantly entertaining even for a novice.

-Arm your iPad with Night Sky to identify all the new constellations you’ll see sparkling in the Southern Hemisphere sky.
+Arm your iPhone with Night Sky to identify all the new constellations you’ll see sparkling in the Southern Hemisphere sky.

 Airport Intel